Coles County FFA students visit Farm Progress Show in Decatur

 DECATUR — Before the Mattoon FFA members first set foot at the Farm Progress Show on Wednesday, they were given a challenge, in fact, several challenges.

-The chapter had a scavenger hunt they had to complete throughout their visit to the international agricultural event.
+The chapter had a scavenger hunt they had to complete during their visit to the international agricultural event.

 “Then we’re going to eat,” said Mattoon High School freshman Ava Faller.